Skip to main content

 Legal Obligations of Educational Personnel Related to Student Abuse and Neglect

-The federal Elementary and Secondary Education Act of 1965 (ESEA), as reauthorized in 2015, includes Section 8546—a provision to help protect students from sexual abuse and misconduct in schools.
-Section 8546 requires states to have in place laws or policies that prohibit K-12 employers from assisting or aiding and abetting school employees and contractors in obtaining a new job if they are known, or believed based on probable cause, to have engaged in sexual misconduct with a student or minor.
+To help protect students from sexual abuse and misconduct in schools, Section 8546 of the Elementary and Secondary Education Act (ESEA) requires states to have laws or policies that prohibit K-12 employers from aiding and abetting school employees and contractors in obtaining a new job if they are known, or believed based on probable cause, to have engaged in sexual misconduct with a student or minor.

 Michigan Statutory Requirements Related to Section 8546

-As prospective employers, local and intermediate school districts and public school academies shall:
+Prospective employers, local and intermediate school districts and public school academies, shall:

-• Require that an applicant authorize current and former employers to disclose any unprofessional conduct* of the applicant and to make available copies of personnel record documents related to that conduct.
+• Require an applicant to authorize current and former employers to disclose any unprofessional conduct.

-• Require that an applicant release current and former employers from liability for providing information about unprofessional conduct.
+• Require an applicant to release all current and former employers from liability for providing records documenting unprofessional conduct.

 • Request an applicant’s current or previous employer to provide information about the applicant’s unprofessional conduct.